litentry/hackathons/README.md

 Participants can select from the following themes for their hacking projects:

 ### VC Use Cases (Tech Track)
-  Create the most innovative and impactful use case of Verifiable Credentials (VCs)!
-Utilize VCs from IdentityHub in a dApp, in a community, or bring it across ecosystems and blockchains.
+  Develop products that leverage decentralized identity and deliver value to users by harnessing Litentry's verifiable credentials across multiple blockchain networks.

+  Requirements:
+  * Product must be developed upon the blockchain of the selected ecosystem(s).
-  When crafting new VCs, ensure that the assertions within them are technically on-chain retrievable for your build.
+  * You can use existing VCs from IdentityHub or create new ones.
+When generating new VCs, ensure that the assertions contained within them can be retrieved directly from the blockchain.
+Documenting the VC construction process is not necessary.
 While VCs are issued in JSON format, you can integrate it with NFTs or  SBTs to bridge to a broader world.

-  Requirements:
-  * Utilize VCs created using IdentityHub in a dapp, community or ecosystem.
 Stay tuned for the upcoming VC SDK and documentation!
   * A prototype dApp would be great, but well-demonstrated ideas and concepts are welcome as well.

 ### Scores & Profiles Design (Non-tech Track)